 During the Cloudera Navigator installation process, you must select a database to store audit events and policy, role, and audit report metadata.
-You can choose the embedded PostgreSQL database, or you can choose an external database such as Oracle or MySQL (see Cloudera Navigator Supported Databases for other supported database systems).
+You can choose the embedded PostgreSQL database, or you can choose an external database such as Oracle or MySQL (see CDH and Cloudera Manager Supported Databases for other supported database systems).

 For production environments, Cloudera recommends using an external database rather than the embedded PostgreSQL database.
 In addition, the database must be setup and running before you begin the installation process.
-For more information, see Cloudera Manager and Managed Service Datastores.
+For more information, see Step 4: Install and Configure Databases.

 Adding Cloudera Navigator Roles During the Cloudera Manager Installation Process

 Cloudera Manager Required Role: Full Administrator

-- Install Cloudera Manager as detailed in Cloudera Manager Deployment.
+- Install Cloudera Manager as detailed in Cloudera Installation Guide.